objektwerks/pwa.pool/README.md

 -------
 >Using ScalaJs in a multi-module project is not a pleasant experience.
 The js project build
 >process is not correct.
 I've tried each bundling option, listed in the **ScalaJS Bundling**
 >section below, with unsatisfactory results.
-I'll attempt a custom sbt task next.:)
+I've also built tasks, but to no avail.

 ScalaJS Bundling
 ----------------